 This trail is in a working forest and is beloved by many.
 Therefore, you won't likely see much wildlife besides birds and squirrels.
 However, as you can see, they are photo-worthy, too. 😉

-Ammonite Falls can be found in central Nanaimo and accessed via two locations.
+Ammonite Falls can be found in central Nanaimo and accessed from two locations.

 - From either side of Nanaimo, take Jingle Pot Road off of Hwy 19 (Nanaimo Parkway)

-- Follow for several km's and turn onto Kilpatrick Road
+- Follow for several km and turn onto Kilpatrick Road

 - Turn right onto Jameson Road